Michael-F-Bryan/adventures.michaelfbryan.com/content/posts/implementing-interactive-applications/index.md

 `AddArcMode`, `AddPointMode`, etc.), with any sub-states being referred to as just states.

-This is just something I've noticed when watching people train new users.
-The top-level `State` that a user has conscious control over (e.g. by clicking buttons on the toolbar) normally gets referred to as a *Mode*, and intermediate `State`s created while performing an action inside a mode aren't normally significant enough (to an end user) to get a proper name.
+This is just something I've noticed when watching people train new users at work.
+I'm not sure how widespread the convention is.
+The top-level `State` that a user has conscious control over (e.g. by clicking buttons on the toolbar) normally gets referred to as a *Mode*, and intermediate `State`s created while performing an action inside a mode aren't normally significant enough (to an end user) to get a bespoke name.
 {{% /notice %}}

 First we need to create a type representig the `Idle` state and implement